AshenOneme/SSIDM/README.md

 <!-- 流程图 -->
 * ## **_Workflow_**

 In this work, a novel energy-dissipating system integrating non-structural infill walls and energy-dissipating walls (EDWs) is proposed to improve the seismic performance of frame-infill wall structures.
-Based on the diffusion model, a self-supervised inverse design model (SSIDM) is developed to enhance the design efficiency of complex EDWs.
+Based on the diffusion model, a self-supervised inverse design model (SSIDM) is developed to enhance the design accuracy of complex EDWs.
 <div align=center>
   <img width="1000" src="Imgs/Workflow2.png"/>
   <div align=center><strong>Fig.1 The proposed workflow for SSIDM</strong></div>